On the phase structure of driven quantum systems

 is a delta function peaked at $\omega = 0$ (this phase will hence also be labeled the `$0$' phase below).
 Finally, we note that the SG displays long-range string order in all eigenstates regardless of boundary conditions.
 Without disorder, the string order vanishes even in the many body eigenstates of free fermion chains---despite the non-trivial momentum space topology present in their Hamiltonians.

-{\bf Paramagnet-Spin Glass Phase transition:} In the non-interacting problem we have strong evidence that the infinite disorder fixed point continues to control the physics near quasienergy zero.
-We have examined $H_F$ and we find that all its eigenstates are localized even at the transition, and its structure differs from the canonical strong disorder renormalization group form\cite{fisher1995critical} by short ranged, irrelevant, terms.
+{\bf Paramagnet-Spin Glass Phase transition:} In the non-interacting problem we have strong evidence that the infinite disorder fixed point continues to control the physics.
+We have examined $H_F$ and we find that all its eigenstates are localized even at the transition, and its structure differs from the canonical strong-disorder renormalization group form\cite{fisher1995critical} by short ranged, irrelevant, terms.
 The ultimate fate of the critical region in the interacting driven problem is an interesting open question\cite{DrivenCP}, but we note for now that our data on $\langle r \rangle$ suggests a partially delocalized interacting critical point.

 {\bf $\pi$ Spin Glass and $0\pi$ Paramagnet:} We now present two new Ising phases which exist only in the driven system---the $\pi$-SG and the $0\pi$-PM.
-In identifying these new Floquet phases, we have built on existing work on the band topology of translationally invariant free fermion chains and related open spin chains.
-This work\cite{Jiang:2011cw} has shown that the Floquet eigenmodes for such chains with {\it open} boundary conditions can exhibit edge Majorana modes with $\epsilon_\alpha = \pi/T$ in addition to the better known edge modes with $\epsilon_\alpha = 0$.
-In the MBL setting, this implies that in the `$\pi$' phase the many-body Floquet eigenstates come in pairs separated by quasienergy $\pi/T$ which can be connected by spectrum generating operators localized near the two edges, $i.e.$ the edge spectral function $\mathcal{A}(\omega)$ \eqref{eq:spec} shows a delta function peak at $\omega = \pi/T$.
+Existing work on the band topology of translationally invariant $Z_2$ symmetric free-fermion chains\cite{Jiang:2011cw, Bastidas2012, Thakurathi:2013dt} has shown that the Floquet eigenmodes for such chains with {\it open} boundary conditions can exhibit edge Majorana modes with $\epsilon_\alpha = \pi/T$ in addition to the better known edge modes with $\epsilon_\alpha = 0$.
+In the MBL setting in the `$\pi$' phase, the MB Floquet eigenstates are long-range ordered and come in $|\pm \rangle$ cat pairs separated by quasienergy $\pi/T$.
+These can again be connected by either spectrum generating operators localized near the two edges (fermion language) or by local parity odd operators (spin language).
+Thus, the spectral function $\mathcal{A}(\omega)$ \eqref{eq:spec} now shows a delta function peak at $\omega = \pi/T$.

 We now establish these phases for the binary periodic drive \beq H(t) = \eeq